objornstad/ecomodelmarkdowns/README.md

 Current markdowns (May 28, 2023) are:
 _____

-catalytic.rmd -- Simmple exploration of the catalytic mode
+catalytic.rmd -- Simmple exploration of the catalytic model using rabitt data

 ddetortrix.rmd - Nelson et al's (2013) model of temperature dependent destabilization of insect dynamics